Centinel AnalyticaCentinel Analytica

 Performance optimization

-1. Use connection pooling - The iRule automatically reuses connections to the Centinel API
+1. Connection pooling is automatic — the iRule reuses TLS connections to the Centinel API across requests.
+No configuration needed.

 tmsh modify ltm virtual centinel_api_ssl_vs connection-limit 10000

-4. Scale horizontally - Apply to multiple F5 devices in an HA pair or cluster
+3. Apply the iRule to multiple F5 devices in an HA pair or cluster — each device maintains its own connection pool.

 Security decisions